Getting Started with Kubernetes

 SR-IOV Network Operator Deployment – Parallel NIC Configuration for SR-IOV

-This feature is supported only for Vanilla Kubernetes deployments with SR-IOV Network Operator.
+This is a Tech Preview feature, which is supported only for vanilla Kubernetes deployments with SR-IOV Network Operator.

 SR-IOV Network Operator Deployment – SR-IOV Using the systemd Service